 I could go on forever about the claims are made about this diet, but I’m going to try to boil this down to her best ones.

 FWTFL cites a lot of mouse studies to ‘prove’ its claims, especially about intermittent fasting.
 ‘Fasting affects the hypothalamus, which then causes fat loss benefits’ Tress has said, while not explaining how this all works, and also citing a mouse study to back her claim up.
 What?

 FWTFL claims that intermittent fasting causes weight loss even when calories aren’t restricted, then again, cites a mouse study to back the claim up.
 Rodent studies are preliminary research, and in most cases should not be used to support theoretical human outcomes.

-You know that intermittent fasting causes a caloric deficit, right?
-That’s why it works for weight loss.
-If you fast then binge repeatedly, you’re not going to lose weight.
+Intermittent fasting isn’t magical – it simply causes a calorie deficit.
+However, if you fast then binge repeatedly, you’re not going to lose weight.

 FWTFL claims that intermittent fasting may lengthen our lifespan, then once again, cites a rat study to back that up.
 That’s because we have no human studies to back up this often-made assertion.
-I can’t stand when people make claims as if they’re fact, when they aren’t.
+I think it’s extremely disingenuous and misleading when people make claims as if they’re fact, when they aren’t.

 Some things that Tress says about the diet are true.
 Intermittent fasting is associated with decreased insulin levels.
 It does seem to decrease inflammation, although we don’t know if either of those effects are from the fasting or the resulting weight loss.
 Intermittent fasting also may preserve muscle mass while causing weight loss.